rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     mpirun -v -np 2 --hostfile ~/mpi_hosts /root/samples/connectivity

-If you don't get any errors, you have just successfully created and tested your own cloud cluster!
-To increase the size of the cluster, add two more nodes using the same procedure.
+If you don't get any errors, you have just successfully created and tested your own cloud cluster.
+To increase the size of the cluster, add two more nodes by using the same procedure.

 To test the connectivity within the four-node cluster, execute the following command: